Saxe-Weimar-Eisenach: History

-The cosmopolitan Grand Duke gave his grand duchy the first liberal constitution in Germany, on 5 May 1816.
+The cosmopolitan Grand Duke Charles Augustus gave his grand duchy the first liberal constitution in Germany, on 5 May 1816.
 Students of the University of Jena organized themselves as Germany's first fraternity, the Urburschenschaft and celebrated Wartburg Festival at the Wartburg in October 1817.
 Many liberal-minded people participated and the speakers, most of them students, must be regarded as having been among the earliest democrats in Germany.

-Maria Pavlovna, who was Grand Duchess from 1828, featuring composers like Franz Liszt and Peter Cornelius.
-Her art-loving son Charles Alexander (1818–1901), who was Grand Duke from 1853, also supported the arts, and music in particular.
+Maria Pavlovna, who was grand duchess from 1828, featuring composers like Franz Liszt and Peter Cornelius.
+Her art-loving son Charles Alexander (1818–1901), who was grand duke from 1853, also supported the arts, and music in particular.
 He was married to Sophie, who supported his plans, and he rebuilt the decaying Wartburg the romantic historicism style of the day and had it painted by Moritz von Schwind.
 He also supported, albeit half-heartedly, the founding of the School of Applied Arts in Weimar, which merged to form the Bauhaus in 1919.

+A member of the German Confederation from 1815, the grand duchy was not seriously affected by the German revolutions of 1848 and remained neutral during the growing friction between Austria and Prussia over the following two decades.
+After the Austro-Prussian War the grand duchy became a member of the North German Confederation and in 1871 joined the new German Empire as a constituent state.

 In 1901 Charles Alexander was succeeded by his grandson William Ernest, who was married to Caroline Reuss of Greiz and later to Feodora of Saxe-Meiningen.
-In 1903, the Grand Duchy officially changed its name to Grand Duchy of Saxony.
+In 1903, the grand duchy officially changed its name to Grand Duchy of Saxony.
 However, many people continued to call it Saxe-Weimar-Eisenach, to avoid confusion with the neighbouring Kingdom of Saxony.

 William Ernest abdicated the throne on 9 November 1918, thereby ending the monarchy in the state.
 It continued as the Free State of Saxe-Weimar-Eisenach, until 1920, when it merged with most of its neighbours to form Thuringia, with Weimar as the state capital.